François Guizot: Early years

 Guizot was born at Nîmes to a bourgeois Protestant family.

 On 8 April 1794, when François Guizot was 6, his father was executed on the scaffold at Nîmes during the Reign of Terror.
 From then on, the boy's mother was completely responsible for his upbringing.

 Driven from Nîmes by the Revolution, Madame Guizot and her son went to Geneva, where he was educated.
 In spite of her decided Calvinistic opinions, the theories of Jean-Jacques Rousseau influenced Madame Guizot.
 A strong Liberal, she even adopted the notion inculcated in Emile that every man ought to learn a manual trade or craft.
 Guizot learnt carpentry, and succeeded in making a table with his own hands, which is still preserved.

 In 1805, he arrived in Paris and he entered at the age eighteen as tutor into the family of M. Stapfer, formerly Swiss minister in France.
 He soon began to write in a journal edited by Jean-Baptiste-Antoine Suard, the Publiciste.
 This connection introduced him to the literary society of Paris.

 In October 1809, aged twenty-two, he wrote a series review of François-René de Chateaubriand's Martyrs, which won Chateaubriand's approbation and thanks, and he continued to contribute largely to the periodical press.
 At Suard's he had made the acquaintance of Pauline de Meulan (born 2 November 1773), a contributor to Suard's journal.

 Her contributions were interrupted by illness, but immediately resumed and continued by an unknown hand.
 It was discovered that François Guizot had substituted for her.
 In 1812 Mademoiselle de Meulan married Guizot.
 She died in 1827.
 (An only son, François, born in 1819, died in 1837 of consumption.)
 In 1828 Guizot married Elisa Dillon, niece of his first wife, and also an author.
 She died in 1833, leaving two daughters, Henriette (1829–1908), a co-author with her father and prolific writer herself, and Pauline (1831–1874) and a son, Guillaume (1833–1892), who attained some reputation as a scholar and writer.
-He and historian Francois Mignet invented the concept of the bourgeois revolution.
+François Guizot and historian François Mignet invented the concept of the bourgeois revolution.